 “Commodities Super Cycle” has them investing in several commodity producing companies, including some copper and zinc miners, and they do hold shares of TNK-BP, which is a Russian oil firm.

 Their other big investment strategies are Russian Infrastructure, which has them invested in several cement companies and in a firm that builds and sells concrete mixers, and in the restructuring of the Russian energy sector, which is primarily a bet on increased coal production and increased coal exports to China, which is already the biggest importer of Russian coal.

 I’m not recommending this firm for anyone else, and I wouldn’t argue that it’s broadly interesting for everyone.
-But it fills a good spot in my portfolio — I’m more comfortable with active management in Russia than I am with ETF investments that ...
+But it fills a good spot in my portfolio — I’m more comfortable with active ...